 And that, coupled with seeing what good can actually be, I settle for nothing less than a good man.
 If it means being alone a great amount of time, or even the rest of my life, then I willingly and lovingly accept it.
 Because I finally learned the lesson of loving myself first.
 And until you do, you are lost down the rabbit hole.
 I’ll admit to being mad.
 I think the best people are.
 I may be complex and I may be a pain in the ass, but I know I’m also worth it.
 And it took me a really long time to learn that.

-There was something astounding about saying, I don’t want you any more.
+There was something astounding about saying, I don’t want you anymore.
 I deserve more, and I deserve good.
-Call me mad, but me and my ridiculously big heart will still wait.
+Call me mad, but I and my ridiculously big heart will still wait.
 And God willing, that beautiful, good man of a plumb line will someday cross my path.